bkaminnski/react/06-sass-bootstrap-webpack/README.md

 # SASS + Bootstrap on Webpack

-This is a simple example of using SAAS CSS preprocessor with Bootstrap on Webpack.
+This is a simple example of using SASS CSS preprocessor with Bootstrap on Webpack.

 ## First: SASS